soimort/translate-shell/index.md

     -M, -man
         Show man page and exit.
     -T, -reference
-        Print reference table of languages and exit.
+        Print reference table of languages (in endonyms) and codes, and exit.
     -R, -reference-english
-        Print reference table of languages (in English names) and exit.
+        Print reference table of languages (in English names) and codes, and exit.
-    -L CODES, -list CODES
-        Print details of languages and exit.
     -S, -list-engines
         List available translation engines and exit.
+    -list-languages
+        List all languages (in endonyms) and exit.
+    -list-languages-english
+        List all languages (in English names) and exit.
+    -list-codes
+        List all codes and exit.
+    -list-all
+        List all languages (endonyms and English names) and codes, and exit.
+    -L CODES, -linguist CODES
+        Print details of languages and exit.
     -U, -upgrade
         Check for upgrade of this program.